 - Preheat oven to 350 degrees F.

-- In large bowl combine almond flour, tapioca, baking soda, cranberries, raisins, cinnamon, cardamon, ground ginger and salt.
-In small bowl mix butter and sugar.
+- In large bowl combine almond flour, tapioca, baking soda, cranberries, raisins, cinnamon, cardamom, ground ginger, orange zest, and salt.

-- Add eggs, vinegar, vanilla to small bowl and combine.
+- Add eggs, vinegar, vanilla to small bowl and mix.
 Add wet ingredients to dry ingredients in large bowl.

-- Spray muffin pan with coconut oil.
+- Spray muffin pan with coconut oil if not using paper liners.
 Use ice cream scoop to fill 3/4 the way with muffin batter.
+If using muffin liners, you can skip this step.

 - Bake for 15-20 minutes or until toothpick inserted into center comes out clean.